V3nG4mxV1p3r/VulnNet-Active-Detection-Lab/README.md

 ---

-## 🛑 Case Study 5: The Final Evolution - Automated Active Response (Level 15)
+## 🛑 Case Study 5: Automated Active Response (Level 15 Containment)

 ### 🚨 Objective
 Detecting a breach is critical, but stopping it in real-time is the ultimate goal of a mature SOC.
 In this phase, I upgraded the SIEM from a "Passive Monitoring" state to an "Active Containment" state.
 The objective was to configure the Wazuh Manager to automatically neutralize the threat the moment sensitive data exfiltration is detected.